Techtonica/curriculum/object-oriented-programming/restaurant recommender/RestaurantRecommender-part2.md

 ### Overview
 You'll build a Restaurant Recommender app that will help you practice building a complete client-side Object Oriented application.
-This will take at least 2 days, and is due to the Program Facilitor at the end of the day on Thursday.
+This will take 2-3 days, and is due to the Program Facilitor by noon on Friday.

 ### Context
 Now that you've finished Part 1 and your Restaurant Recommender class is complete, you will create a UI that allows a user to implement your class methods in a tested, deployed website.